jcouball/learn-go/README.md

 This will:

-- Verify that Go and Python 3 are installed
+- Verify that Go, Python 3, and Vale are installed
 - Install MkDocs and Python dependencies from `requirements.txt`
 - Install Go dependencies with `go mod tidy`
+- Sync Vale styles with `vale sync`

 ## Working with the Example Code